kango2/Annotation/README.md

 ```
 **Step 6.** Check log for further instruction
 - A log file will be generated in `${workingdir}/annotation.log` this file reports some basic information as the pipeline progresses, it will also automatically generate the `qsub` commands for you to execute and start the next script.
-- As a general rule, lines beginning with `[!]` in the log file will require attention, these are the instruction and commands needed run the next part.
+- As a general rule, lines beginning with `[!]` in the log file will require attention, these are the instruction and commands needed to run the next part.
 ## Part 5 of pipeline
 There are two options to choose from when running Part 5 (5A or 5B).
 Instructions for both options will be generated in the log file, **choose and run only one**.\
 \